dado3212/blog-assignment-fronted/README.md

-# HW 4 - Redux (also hw5)
+# Blog Assignment (Frontedn) - CS52

-All working!

-Used a React/Redux stack with Passport to handle the front end for a login-protected blog.

-EC: Not really, but there is some basic styling to make it not look like a complete train wreck.
+### What it is

+This was a project to create a fully working blog with frontend and backend.
+The frontend used a React/Redux stack to handle all of the user interactions in creating users, logins, and creating/modifying/deleting posts.
+The backend used Express and Mongo to create a RESTful API to interact with the frontend.
+The entire project used Passport.js for authentication, in order to keep the backend and frontend user-protected.

+### Links

+Checkout the frontend live at http://dado3212blog-hw5.surge.sh, and the backend live at http://dado3212blog-api.herokuapp.com/api.